 De Statuten van Nautilus International vormen het wettelijke raamwerk dat het functioneren van de vakbond bepaalt.

-Rule 1: Name of Union, the Head Office and other Offices
+Rule 1 Name of the Union, the Head Office and other Offices

 An office shall be provided in the Netherlands, Switzerland and other offices may be provided, in locations as determined by the Council.